drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/01-choosing-a-starting-point.md

     minima-social-icons.svg
 ```

 Three things are worth noticing.
 First, `_layouts/default.html` is the page skeleton - `<html>`, `<head>`, header, footer, and `{{ content }}`.
 Every other layout extends it.
 Second, the Sass is split into a top-level `minima.scss` partial plus `_base.scss`, `_layout.scss`, and `_syntax-highlighting.scss` - that structure is what makes selective overrides possible.
 Third, `_includes/head.html` is where you'll edit `<meta>` tags later in the course.
-Knowing this map before you commit to a theme means you can predict whether a customisation will be a five-minute override or a fork-and-maintain situation.
+Knowing this map before you commit to a theme means you can predict whether a customization will be a five-minute override or a fork-and-maintain situation.

 For a community theme, do the equivalent on GitHub: read `_layouts/`, `_includes/`, and `_sass/` before adopting it.
 If you can't picture the override you'd need for the first three things you'd want to change, pick a simpler theme.